For News, please consult our Twitter channel: https://twitter.com/bme_mcgill

 McGill celebrates the appointment of 19 new and seven renewed Canada Research Chairs (CRCs), valued at $25.6 million.

-Dr. Juncker named Canada Research Chair in Bioengineering, NSERC, Tier 1 (New)
+Dr. Juncker was named Canada Research Chair in Bioengineering, NSERC, Tier 1 (New)

 More info at McGill Reporter

 2019 June 18 - Dr. Louis Collins among 46 professors appointed to Distinguished rank.

 In May, McGill bestowed internal recognition awards on three cohorts of McGill professors.
 Twelve senior scholars received James McGill Professor (JMP) awards, including eight for a second seven-year term.
 Fourteen tenure-track assistant or associate professors received William Dawson Scholar (WDS) awards, seven for a second five-year term.
 Twenty scholars became Distinguished James McGill Professors (DJMP) – McGill’s highest honour – awarded to late-career scholars whose work exemplifies excellence and international leadership.

 “McGill’s WDS JMP and DJMP awards recognize and reward excellence, innovation and impact in research,” said Christopher Manfredi, Provost and Vice-Principal (Academic).
 “Awardees represent a wide range of disciplines, but they all have in common a record of outstanding, original scholarship that has advanced knowledge within and beyond the academy.”